HubSpot/ui-extensions-examples/display-iframe-modal/README.md

 ### Step 2: Create the project

-In the folder where you want this sample to be cloned, create a new project by running [ADD CLI COMMAND HERE]
+In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="display-iframe-modal" --name="display-iframe-modal" --template="display-iframe-modal"`

 ### Step 3: Install dependencies